 Note: If you do not see the email within five minutes of rebooting your server, please check your Spam folder.

-When you are finished working in Rescue Mode, return to the OVH US Manager in your browser, change the "Boot" option back to "Boot from the hard disk" and then restart your server.
+When you are finished working in Rescue Mode, return to the OVHcloud Manager in your browser, change the "Boot" option back to "Boot from the hard disk" and then restart your server.

 Mounting the Partition